mbd-rwth/EDpyFlow/README.md

 ![Python](https://img.shields.io/badge/python-3.10-blue)
 ![Apptainer](https://img.shields.io/badge/container-Apptainer-informational)

-**EDpyFlow** is a containerized, end-to-end Python workflow built on TEASER and OpenModelica for running building energy simulations and training surrogate models for predicting residential building heat demand.
-All dependencies are bundled in the container — OpenModelica, AixLib, TEASER, and the required Python environments — so no prior knowledge of Modelica tooling is required.
+**EDpyFlow** is a containerized, end-to-end Python workflow for generating building energy simulations and training surrogate models for residential heat-demand prediction.
+It builds on [TEASER](https://github.com/RWTH-EBC/TEASER) and [OpenModelica](https://openmodelica.org/) and bundles all required dependencies in an Apptainer container, including OpenModelica, [AixLib](https://github.com/RWTH-EBC/AixLib), TEASER, and the necessary Python environments.
+This allows users to run the full workflow without prior experience with Modelica tooling.

-In its default configuration, the pipeline covers four TABULA DE building typologies (SFH, TH, MFH, AB), six German cities, and three refurbishment levels, yielding 21,600 building configurations per fidelity level.
-The resulting trained models constitute the EDSurrogate model family (EDSurrogate-2el and EDSurrogate-4el).

 ## Pipeline